HandBrake/HandBrake-docs/source/en/latest/introduction/quick-start.markdown

 HandBrake calls the video you already have the `Source`.

-Drag your `Source` video onto HandBrake to open it.
-You may also select the `Open Source` button on the toolbar and browse for it.
+Select the `Open Source` button on the toolbar to browse your files for a video to open.
+You may also drag your `Source` video onto HandBrake's main window.

 ![Open Source dialog](../images/open-source-dialog.png "The Open Source dialog allows you to browse your files for a video to open.")